Ista2000/dsa-mentorship/README.md

 Basic programming familiarity is good enough.
 I’ll teach everything else from the ground up.

 **Will I get placement support?**
-There’s no formal placement support, but I try my best to help with interview prep, mock interviews, and offer personal guidance post-bootcamp if needed.
+There’s no formal placement support, but I shall try my best to help with interview prep, mock interviews, and offer personal guidance post-bootcamp based on need and availability.

 **What if I’m not selected after applying?**
 You can join the waitlist.
-I open new batches based on demand and capacity.
+I will open new batches based on demand and capacity.

 **What tools will we use?**
 Zoom for sessions, Discord for community, Codeforces for challenges, and Notion/Docs for notes.

 **How many students per batch?**
-I usually take single digit number of students per batch to ensure everyone gets enough attention.
+I will take single digit number of students per batch to ensure everyone gets enough attention.

 ---